dimanikulin/fva/README.md

 You can also post an issue here [GitHub issues](https://github.com/dimanikulin/fva/issues) to request a feature or report a bug.

 [Here](https://github.com/dimanikulin/fva/discussions) you can start a discussion.

+You can also download [installation packages](https://github.com/dimanikulin/fva/releases) that are published for Linux (x86-64), Mac and Windows (latest versions) to try it.

 # Stay in touch
 * [Twitter](https://twitter.com/DmytroNikulin)